 But in the end it really just made her want to come apart at the seams.
 For as much as Jynx loved this village, she hated the walls that kept her in every now and again.
 When she started burning.

 She'd gone too long without some real entertainment.

-Without something to chase the harder to scrub away pictures in her processor away with, and it was starting to show.
-That was plainly obvious since she was up along with the sun.
+Without something to chase those harder-to-scrub-away pictures in her processor away with.
+And it was starting to show.
+That was plainly obvious, since she was up along with the sun.
 She desperately needed something to do.

 She was bored.